akuklev/HOCC/reedy-types.md

 Theorem ∀(id : □∀(T :⁰ *) T → T) id ≃ { x ↦ x }
   𝟙par(m)
 ```

-It has been shown that the equvalences (≃) on the type of `I`-algebras for an inductive type `I` turn out
-to be `I`-algebra isomorphisms.
-Let us now derive the type of `I`-algebra promorphisms making it into a
-Segal-type and the type of `I`-algebra homomorphisms, making it a category.

 # Introducing prototypes